Top Tools Every Pentester Should Know & When To Use Them

 Remember: A penetration test’s goal is not to get root, it’s to find any and all vulnerabilities.

 - John The Ripper

 The Reporting phase is as important as the entire Penetration Test itself because it is your way to officially deliver and communicate your results with executives, IT staff, development teams, etc.

 Most of the time, your client will judge your work as a Pentester based on the quality of your report.
-For this reason, having good writing and presentation skills come in handy.
+Strong writing and presentation skills come in handy when reporting your findings.
 A complete pentest report must address the following key points:

 - Techniques used

 - Exploits used

 - Impact and risk analysis (for each vulnerability)